John Butler Trio: Flesh & Blood

 Flesh & Blood, produced by Jan Skubiszewski, was released on 7 February 2014, with the initial single "Only One" released on 15 November 2013.
 While the single ranked 87th in the Triple J Hottest 100, 2013, the album itself received the 2014 ARIA Award for Best Blues and Roots Album, debuted at No. 2 on the Australian charts, and reached No. 7 in the Hungarian charts.
 The trio also undertook a large national tour in February and March 2014 to support the release of the new album.

 Singles from Flesh & Blood were performed by the Trio on the American late-night talk show Conan on 24 February 2014, and for Triple J's Like a Version on 11 April 2014.
 Their roots rock cover of Pharrell Williams' "Happy" features on the CD and DVD releases of Like a Versions Volume Ten.

-Home and split
+Home, split and reunion

-John Butler Trio released the first single and title track "Home" in August 2018 ahead of the album, Home, which was released on 28 September.
+In August 2018, the band released the title track to their seventh studio album Home; it was later released on 28 September that same year.

 On March 11, 2019, John Butler Trio announced that Byron Luiters and Grant Gerathy would be leaving the band.

 In April 2024, with the release of his solo album Running River, Butler confirmed that the John Butler Trio had dissipated following the conclusion of the Home tour in late 2019.
+Butler continued to pursue his solo career, releasing the album Prism in September 2025.

+In September 2026, Butler played two surprise sets with the John Butler Trio as part of Bigsound in Brisbane, marking the first shows under the moniker since 2019.
+The new line-up of the band consists of bassist/keyboardist Ian Peres – who has toured extensively with Butler as part of his solo backing band – as well as drummer Jackie Barnes.
+A remastered 25th anniversary edition of Three was released the following week.